cleancoindev/devv/README.md

-# devv
+# ddev

-`devv` is a Docker-based tool to allow developers running app maintenance scripts inside containers.
+`ddev` is a Docker-based tool to allow developers running app maintenance scripts inside containers.

-When you run `devv [IMAGE] [COMMAND]` in your current directory, it will mount it as delegated volume, together with some of your `$HOME` files(*) and folders needed to run tasks like `git push`, `npm publish`, `composer install`, etc. which usually require credentials.
+When you run `ddev [IMAGE] [COMMAND]` in your current directory, it will mount it as delegated volume, together with some of your `$HOME` files(*) and folders needed to run tasks like `git push`, `npm publish`, `composer install`, etc. which usually require credentials.